Neil A. Stillings

 Smith, C. L. & Wenk, L. (2006).
 Relations among three aspects of first-year college students' epistemologies of science.
 Journal of Research in Science Teaching, 43(8), 747-785.

-Further papers are forthcoming.
 A short early paper describing our approach can be found here.
 Some early results on scientific reasoning can be found here.
 A summary of our first NSF project on inquiry-oriented instruction is here, and of our NSF project on students' reasoning skills and conceptions of science is here.

 Educational Software: